DMC is no longer accepting referrals for the Los Angeles area.

 Tactile markings can be placed on household appliances to provide a specific point of reference for persons with vision loss.

 Independent living services through the AVL program are provided most frequently at the homes of consumers.
 This approach is preferred for several reasons.
 Older consumers tend to be more responsive and less anxious in familiar surroundings.
 Assistance can be structured to fit the individual resources and lifestyle of each individual.
 Others significant to the consumer are more likely to become involved and aid the consumer to adjust to blindness.
-Services can also be provided at either of the center’s offices and at other designated sites in the community.
+Services can also be provided the Center and at other designated sites in the community.
 Occasionally, training and demonstrations are conducted in small group settings.
-Services available to AVL consumers are as follows.

 Adjustment Counseling: Coordination of individual and group support for consumers and significant others as they strive to understand and adapt to blindness including defining feelings attitudes and values which may impact the attainment of personal goals, being able to accurately assess one’s strengths and limitations, and regaining a sense of pride and self-worth.